face-and-gesture-2026/face-and-gesture-2026.github.io/content/cfp.md

 #### Submissions steps
 1. Prepare your manuscripts as per the IEEE specifications using the LaTeX or Word templates for both Long and Short Papers
 2. Carefully proofread your submission
-3. Submit to the FG 2026 CMT system: <URL>
+3. Submit to the FG 2026 CMT system: https://cmt3.research.microsoft.com/FG2026

 **NOTE:** List all authors during initial submission.
 Modifying the author list after the review process is not allowed.